[a.k.a. West Virginia Balsam Fir]

 [Abies balsamea var phanerolepis]

 Canaan Fir are very similar to Balsam Fir plug seedlings and Fraser Fir plug seedlings in appearance, grow zones and other characteristics, making the Canaan a very desirable ornamental tree and Christmas tree.
 It stands out from the often troublesome Fraser in that the Canaan Fir can handle wetter soils and is less affected by root disease.
+This species is naturally Phytophthora resistant, whereas Fraser is not.

 Canaan Fir [and Balsam Fir] are an acceptable substitute for Fraser Fir in problematic environments such as poorly draining areas prone to phytophthora root rot.
 This species likes richer, darker soils with ample water.